trap-representation/Zero-out-the-bits/docs/my_problem_with_coding_assessments/my_problem_with_coding_assessments.md

 Well, that'll have to do it for now, I'm afraid.
 I might add in a couple more in the future if I have time.

-And if you like language lawyer stuff, be sure to give [You have been lied to](../you_have_been_lied_to/you_have_been_lied_to.md) a read, where I bust such claims as "characters are always represented using ASCII in C" and "`int` always use 4 bytes".
+And if you like language lawyer stuff, be sure to give [You have been lied to](../you_have_been_lied_to/you_have_been_lied_to.md) a read, where I bust such claims as "characters are always represented using ASCII in C", "`int` always use 4 bytes", and more only on Zero out the bits.